Feeding Your Cinnamon Cockatiel: A Comprehensive Diet Guide

 Hydration and Water Quality

-Always provide fresh, clean water for your cinnamon cockatiel.
+Always provide fresh, clean water for your cockatiel.
 Water not only keeps them hydrated but also aids in digestion.
 Change the water at least once a day to prevent bacterial growth, and consider using a water filter to ensure the quality of the water you offer.

 Treats and Supplements